 With these three characters, I wanted to explore how people’s versions of happiness change depending on their age and circumstances and also how different generations learn from one another.

-This is a story which is very close to my heart because it’s all about community, power ballads, unlikely friendships and cake – really, really good cake.
+This is a story which is very close to my heart because it’s all about community, music, hope and cake.

 The two main characters, Natalie and Caroline are in desperate need of hope.

 Nat’s husband has just said the six words no-one wants to hear – ‘I don’t love you any more’, whilst Caroline’s estranged elderly mother has to move into her house turning her perfectly ordered world upside down.
 As they come together to form the choir to try and save Hope Street hall, they discover that you often find hope where you least expect it.

 ‘This is a wonderful story of hope, friendship, love and finding yourself.
 I loved it.’